jamesbperry/truth-and-cont-sequences/README.md

-# Truth and Continuous Sequences
+# Tacs: Truth and Cont.
+Sequences

-**TACS** is an open source library for interpreting and analyzing **continuous data** sequences.
+**Tacs** is an open source library for interpreting and analyzing **continuous data** sequences.
 It treats continuous data as *signals,* not *samples* by observing some necessary semantics.
 This gives us a far more appropriate means of reasoning over data like IoT sensor readings, and means our conclusions are likely to be much more accurate.

 There is (or will be) functionality for:
 * **remodeling** discrete samples as the intervals they represent (e.g. varying time slices)